Last updated on

 PDFs for Practicing German Grammar and Vocabulary

-- Mein-Deutschbuch.de offers free downloadable PDFs to help you train all aspects of grammar skills.
+- Mein-Deutschbuch.de offers free online exercises that are downloadable as PDFs to help you train all aspects of grammar skills.
 Correct answers can be found at the end of each file.
 Since all instructions (just like the website itself) are only in German, these worksheets are suited for intermediate and advanced students who can already understand instructions in written German.
 Should you feel you still have not had enough of grammar, try also these additional exercises.

 - Deutsch – German Language is a free e-book focusing on explaining the basics of German grammar.
 It also includes some useful German phrases and vocabulary lists on common, everyday topics.
 This material should not be used as a stand-alone workbook but rather as a grammar reference book.